dpiponi/nano/README.md

      \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /
       A B     C D     E B     G H     I J     K L     M N     O P     Q R     S T     U V     W X     Y Z     a b

 That is used to represent an infinite hexagonal lattice.
-The letters A-Z are used to indicate identified points so the above represents the infinite lattice
+The letters A-Z are used to indicate identified points so the above represents the infinite (in vertical extent) lattice

        \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /   \   /
         o-o     o-o     o-o     o-o     o-o     o-o     o-o     o-o     o-o     o-o     o-o     o-o     o-o     a-b